SummerSlam (1991): Aftermath

 SummerSlam 1991 marked André the Giant's last United States pay-per-view appearance in his lifetime.
 By now using crutches to get around due to his continuing health problems with acromegaly, André would make several appearances during the WWF's tour of England in September and October 1991.
 These were his last appearances in the WWF during his lifetime, as he died on January 27, 1993.
 Also dealing with injuries was Mr. Perfect, who would take a three-month-long absence from the WWF to recuperate; he would return to WWF television as a heel-favoring color commentator on Superstars.
 He would not return to in ring competition again until the 1992 Survivor Series.

-Rick "The Dragon" Steamboat left the WWF before Survivor Series 1991 to return to WCW, Steamboat had been rumored to be "squashed" by The Undertaker to get him ready for his WWF World Title run against Hulk Hogan.
+Rick "The Dragon" Steamboat left the WWF before Survivor Series 1991 to return to WCW.
+Steamboat had been rumored to be "squashed" by The Undertaker to get him ready for his WWF World Title run against Hulk Hogan.
 Ted DiBiase would finish up his feud with his former manservant Virgil (and regain his Million-Dollar Belt in the process), quietly remove Sensational Sherri as his valet (who would move to be Shawn Michaels' valet), then team up with Irwin R. Schyster (IRS) to form Money Inc in early 1992.
 The Nasty Boys would move on into a feud with the Bushwhackers and the Rockers, which would be settled at Survivor Series.
-Power and Glory would split after the events of SummerSlam; Paul Roma departed WWF in October 1991, took some time off, then move to WCW and join the Four Horsemen (instead of Tully Blanchard, who was offered but refused due to low pay) in 1993, and Hercules would also move to WCW in early 1992 and become "The Super Invader" before heading to Japan the following year.
+Power and Glory would split after the events of SummerSlam; Paul Roma departed WWF in October 1991, took some time off, then moved to WCW and joined the Four Horsemen (instead of Tully Blanchard, who was offered but refused due to low pay) in 1993, and Hercules would also move to WCW in early 1992 and become "The Super Invader" before heading to Japan the following year.

-Koko B. Ware would team up with Owen Hart to form "High Energy" and would pursue, unsuccessfully, the WWF World Tag Team titles.
+Jim Neidhart would team up with Owen Hart to form "New Foundation" and would remain a tag team until Neidhart left the WWF in early 1992.
+Meanwhile, The Mountie would begin targeting Bret Hart for the Intercontinental Championship, eventually winning the title shortly before the 1992 Royal Rumble.